wsdevv/Copper/README.md

 (More will probably be added to the checklist later)

-# Problems
- - Functions and variables will do weird stuff if their names are four characters.

 # Contributions.
 Not accepting contributions yet :(

-# Code Organization
-The code in Coppers compiler is not organized as I would like it to be yet.
-I will be changing it soon.

 # Nasm
 This programming language is not distributed with nasm yet, which it uses to compile to.
 You'll have to download it yourself currently.